OliverBIM/BIManalyst_g_26/A5/A5Reflection.md

 In general, I’m very interested in BIM, especially on the modeling side.
 However, after learning how OpenBIM tools can be used to crosscheck the work of modelers, I’ve gained a new perspective on the field.
 This has broadened my view of how OpenBIM can complement the modeling process.
 Looking ahead, I hope to work more with BIM, potentially engaging with both sides of the BIM process in the future.

 As mentioned in previous sections, I have learned a lot about OpenBIM throughout this course, from A1 to A4.
 A1 was an excellent introduction to OpenBIM, allowing us to get familiar with it and create a small tool of our own to use.
 A2 through A4 focused on identifying a problem and using the tool we developed to solve it.
 In the end, I believe we successfully addressed the use case outlined in A2 by leveraging the tutorials and the tasks in A3 and A4.
 Overall, we were able to complete a functional tool that could potentially be useful for others.
 A least that's what im hoping.

+### Joachim Hermansen
+### Your future for Advanced use of OpenBIM
+•	Are you likely to use OpenBIM tools in your thesis?
+Yes, I am likely to use OpenBIM tools in my thesis.
+The ability to extract and analyze data from IFC models aligns well with exploring new practical applications of BIM, particularly in cost estimation and design optimization.
+•	Are you likely to use OpenBIM tools in your professsional life in the next 10 years?
+Yes, the construction industry increasingly relies on open standards for interoperability and data management, and my experience in designing and optimizing tools makes me well-prepared to leverage these technologies in future projects.
+### Wrap up
+•	Conclude the journey through A1-A5
+Through the journey of A1-A5, I’ve developed a solid foundation in advanced BIM workflows, particularly in extracting and analyzing data from IFC files.
+This practical application of OpenBIM principles, alongside lectures, has significantly enhanced my understanding of how these tools can improve efficiency and collaboration in the industry.

+Yes, I am likely to use OpenBIM tools in my thesis.
+The ability to extract and analyze data from IFC models aligns well with exploring new practical applications of BIM, particularly in cost estimation and design optimization.